The Journey of a Chef: Inspiration from La Maison Tokyo

 Contact: +65 6688 8507

-Opening hours: Available daily from 5-7 pm
+Opening hours: 5-7 pm

 3. Shoukouwa ☆ ☆

 Shoukouwa offers an intimate, refined sushi experience steeped in the edomae tradition from Japan’s Edo era.
-With just eight seats, diners can enjoy personalized attention from highly skilled Japanese chefs who serve sushi made from the freshest ingredients flown daily from Tokyo’s Toyosu Market.
-The delicate balance of premium fish, perfectly seasoned rice, and masterful technique create a meditative dining experience that celebrates purity and precision in every bite.
+With just eight seats, diners can enjoy personalised attention from highly skilled Japanese chefs who serve sushi made from the freshest ingredients flown daily from Tokyo’s Toyosu Market.
+The delicate balance of premium fish, perfectly seasoned rice, and masterful technique creates a meditative dining experience that celebrates purity and precision in every bite.

 Address: One Fullerton, 1 Fullerton Rd, #02-02A One Fullerton, Singapore 049213